 - local anesthetic nerve blocks of the airway

-- use of muscles relaxants for rapid sequence induction (RSI)
+- rapid sequence induction (RSI)

 - supraglottic airways including LMA, combitube, esophageal airway

 - intubation of the trauma victim